 Below we looked at 5 popular rifles scopes that we really like.
 Of course we realize there are many other quality rifle scopes out there that could be argued to be the best 308 scope.
 And that is fair.
 We picked the scopes below based on practical factors, such as budget, practical use and quality.

 There are scopes out there that are truly great scopes, but that unfortunately costs thousands of Dollars.
-For us, the best 308 scope needs to be reasonably affordable while still satisfying our requirements in terms of what we want to use it for and quality.
-If you have some thoughts on the best 308 scope, please feel free to share them with us in the comments section.
+For us, the right 308 scope needs to be reasonably affordable while still satisfying our requirements in terms of what we want to use it for and quality.
+If you have some thoughts on your choice 308 scope, please feel free to share them with us in the comments section.
 We would love to hear from you!

 Click on image to go to Amazon